 Speaking of hair, I am in the middle of a hair intervention of sorts.
-Long story short-ish (I mean, you have PLENTY of time), Anna went to my regular hair appointment with me back at the beginning of March because she was home on her spring break.
-While waiting for my turn, she looked at my hair and asked me, “why are you getting it cut?
+Long story, Anna went to my regular hair appointment with me back at the beginning of March because she was home on her spring break.
+While waiting for my turn, she looked at my hair and asked me “why are you getting it cut?
 It’s already so short.”

-In fairness to her, my hair was/is really short.
+In fairness to her, my hair was really short.
 But I have hair dysmorphia in that I always feel like my hair is longer than it really is.
-I will go into the hair salon and be like OMG CUT MY FUCKING HAIR IT IS DRIVING ME CRAZY and it is literally a longer version of a buzz cut.
+I will go into the hair salon and say, OMG CUT MY FUCKING HAIR IT IS DRIVING ME CRAZY, and it is literally a longer version of a buzz cut.

-My hairstylist said she wouldn’t let me make an appointment until August because I needed to go through things like outgrowth and fullness and thick and fugly.
+My hairstylist said she wouldn’t let me make an appointment until August because I needed to go through things like outgrowth and fullness and thick and ugly.

-Now, all of this is in a joking manner and I love my hairstylist and I love Anna and they are right.
+Now, all of this is in a joking manner and I love my hairstylist and I love Anna, but they are right.
 They made good points about my face shape and my hair and how I currently look like one of those ladies who always asks to speak to the manager.

 But I feel like this is how I am gonna look by August:

-That is my beloved Mrs. Pierce, my 11th grade English teacher.
-When the above email came into my inbox, it was right as our world was getting smaller and we were distancing ourselves.
-I opened the email and began to cry the kind of cry that you didn’t know you needed to have.
-The cry had me, you could say.
+That’s my English teacher from 11th grade.
+When that email came into my inbox, it was right as our world was getting smaller and we were distancing ourselves.
+I opened it and began crying.

-Did you ever have something just come to you in life when you absolutely needed it?
+Have you ever had something just come to you when you needed it the most?

 What I’m listening to

-I found this song on my Spotify Mellow Morning playlist (an amazing playlist, by the way) and found it fitting:
+I found this song on my Spotify Mellow Morning playlist and found it fitting: